One thing I’ve learned about growth is that it’s a process.

 Your strength will be tested by your tenacity to grow in spite of these pests and though you may not be able to stop them, you can mitigate the onslaught of infection by building an immunity to fight them.
 Believing in yourself and the process, meditation, prayer and other self-care practices to reinforce your confidence and focus are ways to vaccinate against pests.

 Like pests, you cannot stop storms from coming through.

 Accepting and experiencing them prepare you to enjoy the blooms that will emerge afterwards and during the storm, you will be tossed around, beaten up, bent, and even have some parts the weak parts break off that need to be removed so that your genius can flourish.

 When the storm passes, the very essence of who you are will remain rooted, steadfast, consistent and strong and you cannot withstand the storm without self-care, love and acceptance.
 These elements protect and fortify you.

 An integral part of protection and selfcare during the growth process is weeding.

 Weeds will choke you and stifle your growth.
 People and things that prevent you from growing must be removed.
 You need space and light for your creative branches to develop and bloom.
-Fertilizing your life with persons who feed your potential, bring you light and encourage growth is imperative.
-Surround yourself with people (truth tellers) who will help you clip and prune habits that stagnate your growth.
+Fertilizing your life with persons who feed your potential, bring you to light and encourage growth is imperative.
+Surround yourself with people (truth-tellers) who will help you clip and prune habits that stagnate your growth.

-The removal of bad habits and unproductive thoughts through pruning allows the energy to be rerouted to your core purpose to maximize your potential and growth.
+Removing bad habits and unproductive thoughts through pruning allows the energy to be rerouted to your core purpose to maximize your potential and growth.